Thursday, June 13, 2019

 "The frontal bone recedes backward from a prominent superciliary ridge, leaving no forehead, or rather the eye looks out from under the frontal plate, very similar to a turtle shell, and no more elevated."

 Their jaws were protruding, prominent and wide.
-The evidence is that the Mound Builders were a half-civilized agricultural people, prominently differing from the Indians in the manner of burial and habits of life.
-The scientifically developed fact that bones undergo great changes by age, as applied by Dr. Farquharson and Mr. Holbrook, prove the great antiquity of the bones found in the mounds of this county.
+The evidence is that the Mound Builders were half-civilized agricultural people, prominently differing from the Indians in the manner of burial and habits of life.
+The scientifically developed fact that bones undergo great changes by age, as applied by Dr. Farquharson and Mr. Holbrook, proves the great antiquity of the bones found in the mounds of this county.

-The implement maker -- for some were undoubtedly devoted to that business -- found, or broke from some larger piece of flint or hornstone, a flat piece of rock; he then began to break off small flakes near the edges on one side, finishing it before he began to chip off the other side; when finished these scrapers were oval in form, about four inches long and two and one-half broad, one side convex resembling in shape a turtle shell, the opposite side nearly flat or slightly concave.
-Stone hoes somewhat resemble the scraper in form; they are, however, longer, less oval, edge upon one end instead of the side, and the end opposite the edge smooth for the hand; they had no handles.
-Pestles for crushing corn are about eight inches in length and two inches in diameter.
-Fish spears are sometimes found among the pebbles in the bottoms of the smaller streams; unfortunately many of these specimens are broken, so it is not an easy matter to determine their prevailing form.
+The implement maker -- for some were undoubtedly devoted to that business -- found or broke from some larger piece of flint or hornstone, a flat piece of rock; he then began to break off small flakes near the edges on one side, finishing it before he began to chip off the other side; when finished, these scrapers were oval in form, about four inches long and two and one-half broad, one side convex resembling in shape a turtle shell, the opposite side nearly flat or slightly concave.
+Stone hoes resemble the scraper in form; they are longer and less oval, with an edge upon one end instead of the side and the end opposite the edge smooth for the hand; they had no handles.
+Pestles for crushing corn are about eight inches long and two inches in diameter.
+Fish spears are sometimes found among the pebbles in the bottoms of the smaller streams; unfortunately, many of these specimens are broken, so it is not easy to determine their prevailing form.
 Broken arrowheads and spear points are sometimes found.
-Arrowheads once broken and chipped into specimens of different forms have been found; others bear evidence of having been broken at the point and afterward repaired.
-Implements for dressing hides have been found; a good specimen of this class of implements was found by J. M.Williamson, in Ustick; it is a small oval boulder about eight inches in diameter and two inches thick; on one side there is a flat and a very smooth polished surface.
+Arrowheads have been found once broken and chipped into specimens of different forms; others bear evidence of having been broken at the point and repaired afterward.
+Implements for dressing hides have been found; a good specimen of this class of implements was found by J. M.Williamson in Ustick; it is a small oval boulder about eight inches in diameter and two inches thick; on one side, there is a flat and a very smooth polished surface.
 The materials from which the implements of the Stone Age are manufactured are all found in the drift of Whiteside County.
 There are, however, several exceptions: a pipe of the Minnesota pipe-stone has been found in Genesee, and a spearhead of a peculiar quality of quartzite found at Devil's Lake, Wisconsin, has been picked up in Clyde.
 Arrowheads were made from almost every variety of horn-stone; a few were made of milky quartz, and one in the collection of J. M. Williamson is pure yellow jasper.
 Stone axes weighing from four ounces to thirteen pounds have been found.
-An ax in the collection of Mr. Holbrook weighs eleven pounds and is unfinished.
+An ax in Mr. Holbrook's collection weighs eleven pounds and is unfinished.
 Large quantities of flint chippings are found in some localities; they prove that the arrow-makers understood the conchoidal fracture and planes of cleavage of the materials used.
-Some specimens are very rude and imperfect, others are perfect and exhibit great skill; some appear to be very ancient, for their surfaces are weathered or corroded by the tooth of time.
+Some specimens are rude and imperfect, others are perfect and exhibit great skill; some appear very ancient, for their surfaces are weathered or corroded by the tooth of time.

 Conclusion

-I find that the assumptions made and, thus, some misinformation from this 1877 account of a pre-historic man in Whiteside County has been mostly corrected in the 21st century.
+I find that the assumptions made and, thus, some misinformation from this 1877 account of a pre-historic man in Whiteside County have been mostly corrected in the 21st century.
 Most rough-looking arrowheads, spearheads, and tools were from youth or the inexperienced learning the trade and were tossed into piles as unusable.

 History of Whiteside County, Illinois.
 Published: 1877

-Edited by Neil Gale, Ph.D.
+Edited by Dr. Neil Gale, Ph.D.

-[1] The Birdman tablet was discovered in 1971 during excavations at the base of the eastern side of Monks Mound, conducted by the University of Wisconsin at Milwaukee.
+[1] The Birdman tablet was discovered in 1971 during excavations at the base of the eastern side of Monks Mound conducted by the University of Wisconsin at Milwaukee.

 The Real Cahokia "Birdman Tablet."